Finding a Top Financial Advisor Firm in Fort Worth, Texas

 Teak Tree Capital Management, LLC

-Teak Tree Capital Management, LLC, another fee-based company, has been in operation since 2009 and has four advisors.
-The firm is the first on the list that doesn’t have an asset minimum or minimum annual fee.
-However, about a quarter of the firm's client base is made up of high-net-worth individuals.
+Teak Tree Capital Management, LLC, another fee-based company, has been in operation since 2009.
+About a quarter of the firm's client base is made up of high-net-worth individuals.
 Teak Tree is also known to work with individuals, families, estates, trusts, businesses and charitable organizations.

-Teak Tree has $553 million in assets under management and offers financial planning, consulting and investment management services.
+Teak Tree has millions in assets under management (AUM) and offers financial planning, consulting and investment management services.

 Teak Tree Capital Management, LLC Background